 People are perhaps the single most important component.
 Maintenance teams need skilled technicians, mechanics, electricians, etc. brought together under capable supervision.
-The industry’s retiring workforce has created a skills gap of people with the technical skills and experience needed for these more technology-based roles.
+The industry’s retiring workforce has created a skills gap in people with the technical skills and experience needed for these more technology-based roles.

 Maintenance teams also need access to the right tools and a ready supply of spare and replacement parts.
 Both can be challenging to obtain.
-It is sometimes difficult to justify expenditure on components that will rarely be used, but still require storage space and a system of organization.
+It is sometimes difficult to justify expenditure on components that will rarely be used, but still, require storage space and a system of organization.